BindPlane OP

 • Select the destination type for your configuration.
 Destinations you’ve connected with other configurations will appear here.
 If you need to add a new destination, click “Create New” at the bottom and input the requested information for your destination.
 You can add as many destinations to a configuration as you like.

 • Click “Save” and your new configuration will appear in the configurations tab.
 Select it to see a detailed visualization of its pipelines for logs, metrics, and traces, as well as configured sources and destinations.
-Click on the source you want to sample logs from.
+Click on the source from which you want to sample logs.

 • A window will appear where you can edit the details for the source within the configuration.
 Scroll to the bottom and click “Add processor.”